schmidtwmark/qnd/presentations/day14.md

 # Today

-- Final Project Last Day
+- Finish the turtle project!

 ---

 # Final Project Requirements

 - Put in a solid effort for the rest of the week
+  - Stay on task and add more to your art
+  - Take what you've learned from making your first piece and make another!
-- Make something unique -- don't just copy my examples
+- Make something unique -- **don't just copy my examples**
-- Use a function to repeat code
-    - Bonus points if you can use a parameter!
-- Turn it in using the link on my website